Tremus/ghost_docs/docs.md

     -   **None**
     -   **LP:** Low pass filter than smoothly removes the wavetables harmonics starting from the right.
     -   **HP:** High pass filter than smoothly removes the wavetables harmonics starting from the left.
+    -   **Shift:** Moves the wavetables harmonics N places to the right as a group, where N is a value controllable value from 0-30.
     -   **Stretch:** Moves the wavetables harmonics N places to the right and places each harmonic N spaces from one another, where N is a value controllable value from 0-19
-    -   **Shift:** Moves the wavetables harmonics N places to the right as a group, where N is a value controllable value from 0-30.

 -   **Pan:** Pans all unison voices by a given amount
 -   **Morph:** When active, creates a smooth step between wavetable shapes.
 This may desirable for long and slowly evolving wavetables.
-When turned off, it creates a hard step from one wave shapes to another.
+When turned off, it creates a hard step from one wave shape to another.
 This may be desirable for wavetables containing a variety of shapes different from one another.
 -   **Retrig:** When active, causes the starting phase of each unison voice to begin at the value set by the Phase parameter.
 When inactive, the starting phase of unison voices will be randomised.
 -   **Dir Out:** The output of this oscillator will bypass processing in the FX rack.